-<svg> tag and its child tags belong to whichever XML dialect has the namespace name 'http://www.w3.org/2000/svg' which is, of course, SVG.
-Note the namespace declaration only needs to be provided once on a root tag.
+<svg> element and its child elements belong to whichever XML dialect has the namespace name 'http://www.w3.org/2000/svg' which is, of course, SVG.
+Note that the namespace declaration only needs to be provided once on a root element.
 The declaration defines the default namespace, so the user agent knows that all the

-<svg> tag's descendant tags also belong to the same namespace.
+<svg> element's descendants also belong to the same namespace.
 User agents check to see if they recognize the namespace name to determine if they know how to handle the markup.

 Note that namespace names are just strings, so the fact that the SVG namespace name also looks like a URI isn't important.
 URIs are commonly used because they are unique, the intention is not to "link" somewhere.
 (In fact URIs are used so frequently that the term "namespace URI" is commonly used instead of "namespace name".)

 So if all the descendants of the root element are also defined to be in the default namespace, how do you mix in content from another namespace?
 Easy.
 You just redefine the default namespace.
 Here's a short example.

 <html xmlns="http://www.w3.org/1999/xhtml"> <body> <!-- some XHTML tags here --> <svg xmlns="http://www.w3.org/2000/svg" width="300px" height="200px"> <!-- some SVG tags here --> </svg> <!-- some XHTML tags here --> </body> </html>

 <html> element declares the default namespace to be XHTML.
 As a result, it and all its child elements are interpreted by the user agent as belonging to XHTML, except for the

 <svg> element has its own

 xmlns parameter, and by redeclaring the default namespace, this tells the user agent that the

 <svg> element and its descendants (unless they also redeclare the default namespace) belong to SVG.